ThreatResponse/threatresponse-bsides/slides.rst

   - **We have most most kernel modules pre-compiled for Amazon Certified AMIs**

  - Copies memory to an S3 bucket using a secure network connection

+.. note:: Alex Speaks
+    MS is a standalone Memory Acquisition tool designed by Joel Ferrier on the ThreatResponse Team.

+    SSH to target using Paramiko

+    Determines Kernel

+    Copies over Kernel Module

+    We have most most kernel modules pre-compiled for Amazon Certified AMIs.
+You can also specifiy your own source of KM if you don't trust us.

+    Copies memory to an S3 bucket using a secure network connection.

 ----